psyrendust/dedrm-ebook-tools/readme.md

-# DRM Removal Tools for eBooks v6.0.4
+# DRM Removal Tools for eBooks v6.0.8
 This repository is a copy of the tools downloaded from [Apprentice Alf's Blog](http://www.apprenticealf.wordpress.com).
 I am not the author of these tools.
 I just wanted to keep them in a safe place.
 More info is at Apprentice Alf's blog post ["DRM Removal Tools for eBooks"](http://apprenticealf.wordpress.com/2012/09/10/drm-removal-tools-for-ebooks/).

 # Notes
 - I've changed the ReadMe_First.txt to readme.md
 - Updated the readme.md with change notes and also citing the original author of the tools

+## Changes in 6.0.8:
+- Fixes invalid topaz files

+## Changes in 6.0.7:
+- Fixes wine key creation folder issue.
+- Fixes DeDRM of PDFs with broken metadata.

+## Changes in 6.0.6:
+- Fixed up an incorrect function call.
+(Only relevant for Linux users using Wine)

+## Changes in 6.0.5:
+- Fixed a problem that resulted in key issues (thanks, Paul)

 ## Changes in 6.0.4:
 - Fixed a problem in the plugin converting earlier preferences (thanks, enno)